1. Email Marketing

 Conclusion

-Remember that Black Friday deals last a week, so try to spread your marketing efforts throughout the week.
-Also, try to be clear in your emails for Black Friday and look for inspiration from other companies in your industry when in doubt.
+Remember that Black Friday deals last a few days, so try to spread your marketing efforts throughout the week.
+Also, try to be clear in your emails for Black Friday and seek inspiration from other companies in your industry when in doubt.

-If you still don’t have a plan for this Black Friday, then this is the right time to start.
+If you still haven’t made a plan for this Black Friday, now is the time to start.
 Feel free to sign up for EmailOctopus and start sending your marketing emails for free.

 Comments to: Black Friday email marketing: importance, examples, and top tips